briantruong777/SpotPost/README.md

 	* `unlock_posts`: Value determining whether to unlock posts returned.
 		* A value of 0 or no value does NOT unlocks posts.
 		* Any other value will unlock posts.
 	* Location Based parameters.
-All three must be included, search ignores proper subsets.
+Latitude and Longitude are required, radius optional 100m default.
 		* `latitude`  : Latitude of center point of bounding square.
 		* `longitude` : Longitude of center point of bounding square.
 		* `radius`    : Radius of the circle that the square inscribes in meters.